 }

-This single change eliminated the largest performance bottleneck on the most important page in the store’s purchase funnel.
+This single change fixed the largest performance bottleneck on the most important page in the funnel.

 .selector-page__title {